AdobeDocs/pass.en/help/authentication/make-privacy-req.md

 **Request sample**

-You must upload a JSON with the Primetime Authentication identifiers for which you are submitting the data access request.
+You must upload a JSON with the Adobe Pass Authentication identifiers for which you are submitting the data access request.
 To see what a well-formed JSON looks like, see this sample:

 ```JSON
 {